leftfield-geospatial/homonim/docs/case_studies/aerial_mosaic.rst

     **Source / corrected - reference correlation**

-The correlation densities and *r*:sup:`2` correlation coefficients show a sizeable improvement after correction, demonstrating the value of surface reflectance correction.
+The correlation densities and *r*:sup:`2` correlation coefficients show a useful improvement after correction.
 Further details and discussion on this example can be found in the `paper <https://www.researchgate.net/publication/328317307_Radiometric_homogenisation_of_aerial_images_by_calibrating_with_satellite_data>`_